New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 • Stroke

 It’s important to always read the details of your policy, as you may require supplemental insurance (additional coverage for expenses your primary insurance doesn’t cover), like cancer insurance or accident insurance, to get more comprehensive coverage.
+Most policies have an elimination period during which time you can’t submit a claim, so you should understand when your coverage goes into full effect.2

 How long do long-term disability benefits last?